 £700pp (based on 7 nights shared accommodation in twin room with ensuite).

 Single rooms may be available at extra cost but cannot be guaranteed.

 You can arrive at any time on Saturday, even late at night.
 Our first session will be on Sunday afternoon so you will have ample time to recover from your journey and get settled in your new environment.

-All yoga and meditation classes
+All yoga classes